 Let’s start off by defining what is an Agile work environment.

-Simply put, an Agile work environment is aimed at optimizing space and providing flexibility to employees to be able to adequately accommodate their changing demands.
+Simply put, an Agile work environment (generally another word for agile working) is aimed at optimizing space and providing flexibility to employees to be able to adequately accommodate their changing demands.

 This often means doing away with the assigned seating model that is typical for an office setup and moving into a non-assigned seating model plan.